RouninMedia/tweetSheet/README.md

 That said, I am familar with the convention of calling twitter-related apps something beginning with "tw...".

-So I might as well call it...
+So (for now) I might as well call it...

 **TwillNotTweet**